amaurigmartins/LineCableLab/numeric_integral.md

     F = 1 / (u + sqrt(u^2 + 1j * omega * mu_0 * (1 / permittivity)));
 end
 ```
+### Description of the numerical integration method as per 10.1109/TPWRD.2005.855448
+> A novel numerical integration technique is applied for the calculation of the infinite integrals of (1) and (2).
+It is based on the presence of the terms $e^{-(h_i+h_j)u}$ and $e^{-2 h_i u}$ in the integrand and on the observation that the integral of (2) has as a factor the term $cos(uy)$.
+Therefore, some of the roots of the integrand are known.
+Thus, when the horizontal distance $y$ between the two conductors is not zero, the integral in the right part of (2) can be calculated as follows.
+> The Gauss–Legendre method [14] is applied to calculate the integral between zero and the first root of $cos(uy)$, as this method is capable of handling the initial steep descent of the integrand.
+Then the Lobatto rule [10] is applied in the intervals between subsequent roots of $cos(uy)$.
+The procedure is repeated until convergence is achieved, controlled by a user defined tolerance, set to $10^{-9}$ in this paper.
+> For the calculation of the integral in (1) or the integral in (2) in the case where the horizontal distance $y$ is zero, the procedure is described below.
+> The Gauss–Legendre method is applied in order to find the integral at an initial interval between zero and $u_0 = 4 \times 10^{-4}/(h_i+h_j)$ in (2) or $u_0 = 4 \times 10^{-4}/(2h_i)$ in (1).
+Then the shifted Gauss-Laguerre method [14] is used for the evaluation of the rest of the integral.
+The procedure is repeated iteratively.
+In each iteration, the initial interval is bisected and the use of the Gauss–Legendre method is extended by $10 u_0$ intervals to the right of $u_0$.
+Convergence is achieved when the absolute difference between two succedent values of calculated integral is less than the predefined tolerance.
+> In all cases examined, convergence is achieved after 3–4 iterations.

 ### **1. Initial computation using Gauss-Legendre quadrature**